-and the boundary hyperplane \(\{\mathfrak f\cdot\partial\alpha=-\omega(\alpha)\}\) is approached by star-fluxes realized by Lagrangian tori contained in \(M\setminus N\).
-In particular, the boundary of \(Sh^*(L; M\setminus N)\) contains a nontrivial open subset annihilated by \(\partial\alpha\). \end{proposition} This shows an additional defect that occurs when one removes a symplectic divisor: some boundary fluxes in the star-shape are ``missing'', in the sense that they cannot be realized either by a Lagrangian or by a \(J\)-holomorphic disc.
+\end{Proposition} This shows an additional defect that occurs when one removes a~symplectic divisor: some boundary fluxes in the star-shape are ``missing'', in the sense that they cannot be realized either by a~Lagrangian or by a~$J$-holomorphic disc.
 The disc can be seen as encoding some compactification of the moduli space.
-By contrast, the proof of geometric boundedness of integrable anti-surgery in \cite{GromanVarolgunesCompleteEmbeddings} proceeds, in effect, by showing that some relevant star-shapes are all of \(H^1(L;\bR)\).
+By contrast, the proof of geometric boundedness of integrable anti-surgery in~\cite{GromanVarolgunesCompleteEmbeddings} proceeds, in effect, by showing that some relevant star-shapes are all of $H^1(L;\bR)$.

-This suggests that the geometric notion of normalized completeness is closely linked with some notion of completeness of moduli spaces of objects in the Fukaya category. \begin{ques} In a normalized-complete symplectic manifold \((M,\omega)\), is it always the case that every boundary segment of the star-shape \(Sh^*(L)\) (for a given Lagrangian \(L\)) is accounted for by some \(J\)-holomorphic disc? \end{ques}
+This suggests that the geometric notion of normalized completeness is closely linked with some notion of completeness of moduli spaces of objects in the Fukaya category. \begin{ques} In a~normalized-complete symplectic manifold $(M,\omega)$, is it always the case that every boundary segment of the star-shape ${\rm Sh}^*(L)$ (for a~given Lagrangian $L$) is accounted for by some $J$-holomorphic disc? \end{ques}